zmuneeb/CoffeeShop/README.md

 ## PART H
         - Added more statements to catch errors if inventory is too low or if user updates a part or product above the max inventory
 ## PART I
+        - Added two tests to partTest.java: setMinInv() and setMaxInv().
+Using partIn and partOut to test the code for errors.
 ## PART J
+        - Removed one validator DeletePartValidator.java.
+This had 0 usages according to IntelliJ, so it was removed.